What is prostate cancer?

 For this reason, it is important to focus on reaching a precise diagnosis of the cancer case, which let doctors identify where and how the lesion is and its stage and consequently to bring adapted answers to every patient.

 Prostate cancer may cause no signs or symptoms in its early stages.
-In the later stages, some symptoms of prostate cancer might include:
+In advanced stages, some symptoms of prostate cancer might include:

 - Feeling the frequent or sudden need to urinate